 -Structured supporting resources with clear objectives

--Assessments ensuring the right support for the right child
+-Assessments to ensure the right support is provided to the right child

--Connections between learning within the intervention and classroom
+-Connections made between learning in the intervention and classroom

-These evidence-based approaches are at the heart of Mathematics Mastery’s ‘Ready to Progress interventions’.
+These evidence based approaches are at the heart of Mathematics Mastery’s innovative, digital product ‘Ready to Progress interventions’, with solutions to effective implementation integral in its design.
 Introducing a brand new bank of video-supported interventions that will help schools to target specific areas for the recovery of learning after Covid, and for targeted interventions beyond:

-Each short video is watched by the adult and pupil together, modelling the use of representations and language.
+Each video is around 5 or 6 minutes in length and is intended to be watched by the adult and pupil together, modelling the use of representations and language.
 Pause points are provided for discussion and exploration.

-The accompanying activities have easy-to-use ‘in the moment’ guidance for the adult leading the session, including: questions to ask - with desired answers, common misconceptions and how to address them, ideas for depth - discussion-based and practical activities.
+The accompanying activities are supplied as editable PowerPoints with easy-to-use guidance for the adult leading the session, including: questions to ask - specific to each activity, with desired answers, things to look out for - such as common misconceptions for this area and how to address these, ideas for depth - including discussion-based and practical activities.

-The activities offer flexibility to fit your school's intervention slots and the needs of each pupil.
+The activities offer flexibility to fit your school's intervention slots (whether they're 15-minutes or 45-minutes) and to fit the needs of each pupil.
 Confident pupils may spend fewer sessions on a particular area, whereas others may need multiple sessions to understand and embed key learning.

-A diagnostic placement quiz informs intervention programme routes.
+A diagnostic placement quiz informs the intervention programme route.

 “These resources enable our teachers to match the right learning opportunities and tasks to individual students.
 By replicating the language structures and representations used in lessons, students can seamlessly apply their new understanding and make accelerated progress.
-The real-time support for adults delivering the interventions has been crucial to ensure the quality of questioning and discussion seen in lessons is reflected in these sessions.”
+The real-time support for adults delivering the interventions has been crucial in ensuring that the quality of questioning and discussion seen in lessons is reflected in these sessions.”

 Hannah Parsons, Network Lead for Primary Maths at Ark Schools